vega/vega/docs/docs/data.md

 | on        | {% include array t="[Trigger](../triggers)" %} | An array of updates to insert, remove, &amp; toggle data values, or clear the data when trigger conditions are met.
 See the [trigger reference](../triggers) for more.|
 | transform | {% include array t="[Transform](../transforms)" %} | An array of transforms to perform on the input data.
 The output of the transform pipeline then becomes the value of this data set.
 See the [transform reference](../transforms) for more. |

+### Dynamic Data Loading

+{% include tag ver="4.2" %} For Vega version 4.2 and higher, the data _url_ parameter and (when used with URL-loading) the _format_ parameter may include [signal references](../types/#Signal).
+This feature allows either the source url or one or more formatting parameters to be dynamically changed at runtime, causing the data to be reloaded.
+For example, a single spec might load a different dataset based on user input, or the data might be polled at a regular interval in conjunction with a `timer` event stream.

+If no signals are used (the traditional configuration), external data sources are loaded _immediately_ upon view construction and the first dataflow evaluation is delayed until data loading is complete.
+For dynamic loading, the dataflow must first be evaluated in order to determine the signal values, and then data can be loaded.
+As a result of this, downstream transforms and encodings may initially be evaluated with empty datasets: _be sure any signal expressions behave appropriately with empty data, including downstream concerns such as empty scale domains_.

 ## <a name="format"></a>Format